Bag of groceries including meat, pasta bread and vegetables

 Find cheap food and reduce waste in your area with these apps

-Thankfully, there’s plenty we can all do to help reduce food waste, including rescuing food from shops, restaurants and even other people to save it going in the bin.
+If you’re wondering how to reduce food waste, thankfully, there’s plenty we can all do to help.
+Rescuing food from shops, restaurants and even other people can save it from going in the bin.

-These three apps can help you find cheap, if not free food in your area, and save all sorts of goodies from going to waste:
+These three apps can help you find cheap, if not free food in your area, and save all sorts of cuisine from going to waste:

 Olio